-The question is often asked, what's the difference between GOTS certified organic sheets and Oeko-Tex certified sheets or bedding.
+What's the difference between GOTS certified organic sheets and Oeko-Tex certified sheets or bedding.
 Here's the definitive guide to the difference between GOTS, Oeko-Tex and other certifications.

 First off, to know if something is truly certified, always look for GOTS organic certification and check the GOTS Database to assure the brand selling the product is certified.
 For Oeko-Tex, check the Oeko-Tex database to assure the brand is certified.
 If the brand is not in the database, the product is not certified and you should move on to find a brand that is legitimately certified.
 Don't buy into explanations why a brand isn't in a certification database, it's simple - "not in the database equals not-certified."

 The brand must be certified to assure the final, end product is certified.
 Some will tell you that something is made in a "certified factory" - which is meaningless.
 A factory that is certified to go-through-the-process but does not actually go through the process to certify, is irrelevant.
 It's kinda like if you didn't file your taxes and you tell the IRS you hired a certified accountant - if you didn't actually go through the process of filing, or certifying, it's all meaningless.

 For sustainability in textiles, nothing is more important than certified organic cotton.
 For certified organic cotton, GOTS is considered the gold standard because of the stringent standards and protocols.
 The protocol and breadth of GOTS certification and certified brands is awe-inspiring.
 Simply said, all other certifications fall dramatically short.

 Below we outline some of the major requirements and how they effect you and the bedding in which you spend a third of your life.